nathan-weinberg/grocery-helper/README.md

 # GroceryHelper

 ## Purpose
-GroceryHelper is a simple API designed to help users keep track of their groceries.
+GroceryHelper is a simple application designed to help users keep track of their groceries.

 ### Features